Confirmation: Scriptural foundation

 Three texts make it certain that a laying on of hands for the imparting of the Spirit – performed after the water-bath and as a complement to this bath – existed already in the earliest apostolic times.
-These texts are: Acts 8:4–20 and 19:1–7, and Hebrews 6:1–6.
+These texts are Acts 8:4–20 and 19:1–7, and Hebrews 6:1–6.

-In the Acts of the Apostles 8:14–17 different "ministers" are named for the two actions.
-It is not deacon Philip, the baptiser, but only the apostles who were able to impart the pneuma through the laying on of hands.
+In the Acts of the Apostles 8:14–17, different ministers are named for the two actions.
+It is not deacon Philip, the baptiser, but only the apostles who were able to impart the pneuma through the laying on of hands:

-Now when the apostles in Jerusalem heard that Samaria had accepted the word of God, they sent them Peter and John, who went down and prayed for them, that they might receive the holy Spirit, for it had not yet fallen upon any of them; they had only been baptized in the name of the Lord Jesus.
-Then they laid hands on them and they received the holy Spirit.

 Further on in the text, connection between the gift of the Holy Spirit and the gesture of laying on of hands appears even more clearly.
-Acts 8:18–19 introduces the request of Simon the magician in the following way: "When Simon saw that the Spirit was given through the laying on of the apostles' hands ... ."
+Acts 8:18–19 introduces the request of Simon the Magician in the following way: "When Simon saw that the Spirit was given through the laying on of the apostles' hands".
 In Acts 19, baptism of the disciples is mentioned in quite general terms, without the minister being identified.
-If we refer to 1 Cor 1:17 we may presume that Paul left the action of baptising to others.
-But then Acts 19:6 expressly states that it was Apostle Paul who laid his hands upon the newly baptised.
+Referring to 1 Corinthians 1:17, it can be presumed that Paul left the action of baptising to others.
+However, Acts 19:6 then expressly states that it was Apostle Paul who laid his hands upon the newly baptised.
 Hebrews 6:1–6 distinguishes "the teaching about baptisms" from the teaching about "the laying on of hands".
 The difference may be understood in the light of the two passages in Acts 8 and 19.

 Christian denominational views

-Roman Catholic Church
+Catholic Church

-In the teaching of the Roman Catholic Church, confirmation, known also as chrismation, is one of the seven sacraments instituted by Christ for the conferral of sanctifying grace and the strengthening of the union between the individual and God.
+In the teaching of the Catholic Church, confirmation, known also as chrismation, is one of the seven sacraments instituted by Christ for the conferral of sanctifying grace and the strengthening of the union between the individual and God.

-The Catechism of the Catholic Church in its paragraphs 1302–1303 states:
+The Catechism of the Catholic Church in paragraphs 1302–1303, states:

-In the Latin (i.e., Western) Catholic Church, the sacrament is customarily conferred only on persons old enough to understand it, and the ordinary minister of confirmation is a bishop.
+In the Catholic Church, the sacrament is customarily conferred only on persons old enough to understand it, and the ordinary minister of confirmation is a bishop.
 "If necessity so requires", the diocesan bishop may grant specified priests the faculty to administer the sacrament, although normally he is to administer it himself or ensure that it is conferred by another bishop.
 In addition, the law itself confers the same faculty on the following: